FamilySearch/GEDCOM/README.md

 The official FamilySearch GEDCOM specification for exchanging genealogical data.

 This repository is for the collaborative development of the FamilySearch GEDCOM specification.
-If you are looking for the specifciation itself, see <https://gedcom.io>.
+If you are looking for the specification itself, see <https://gedcom.io>.

 If you are looking for FamilySearch's GEDCOM 5.5.1 Java parser, which previously had this same repository name, see <https://github.com/familysearch/gedcom5-java>